MahdiBabaei78/MahdiBabaei78.github.io/index.md

       - **Tools**: MATLAB, CVX

-### Beyond Education: Exploring My Roles and Personal Journey
+### Besides Education

-Besides my education, I am also a high school physics teacher, an editor, and an athlete.
-If you're interested in learning more about me, my experiences beyond education, and my personality, feel free to visit my [Personal](./personal.md) page.
+Besides my education, I am also a high school physics teacher, an editor, and an a professional futsal player as well.